USS Ling: Site

 From 1972 until the closing of the New Jersey Naval Museum, the Museum had paid one dollar per year to rent its riverside site for Ling.
 In January 2007, the North Jersey Media Group, owner of the site, informed the museum that the site was going to be sold for redevelopment within the year and that the museum and submarine would need to be relocated.
 As of September 2013 the museum itself was closed due to damage in 2012 from Hurricane Sandy.
-The museum closed again for emergency repairs in late July 2015.
-The museum was expected to vacate the property in August 2018.
+The Navy removed all of the remaining static displays located on the shoreline adjacent to the submarine.

+As of 2026, the Ling sits in an embankment of mud.
+The former Bergen Record site is now a mixed use development called The Print House, the owners of which built a walking path and installed fencing and a bench adjacent to the submarine.
+There is no interpretive signage.
+The State of New Jersey continues to list the Ling as the official naval museum of the state, in spite of there being no active museum since 2012.
+The City of Hackensack, Bergen County, the State, the Army Corps of Engineers, and the developer and owner of the Print House complex have all refused to take action to repair, renovate, paint, or remove the Ling.
+The hull shows signs of severe rusting and degradation, particularly the bow section.
+The Ling continues to be a source of concern of the environmental organization Hackensack Riverkeeper.

-Vandalism and repair
+Vandalism

 In August 2018, Ling was vandalized.
 Locks were cut on interior doors, and hatches were opened, allowing up to 14 ft of water to flood the interior of the ship.
 Memorial plaques were also stolen from a US Submarine Service memorial on the shore, but were later found to be on the property of one of the museum personnel, who claimed that he had removed the plaques for 'safekeeping.'

-Ling was worked on by a group of volunteers, who pumped out the water and used compressed air to fill the ship's ballast tanks, allowing her to be refloated.
-Her final destination has yet to be determined as the original plans have fallen through.
-There are no plans to allow Ling to be scrapped or to be allowed to deteriorate further and efforts were being made to find a new home for her, potentially in Louisville, Kentucky.
-The swing bridge south of her on the river is functional and is no longer an obstacle to moving her.

-In September 2020 volunteers associated with the Louisville Naval Museum began to raise concerns on social media about improper accounting of donations made to the Louisville Naval Museum.
-The volunteers ceased working with the Louisville Naval Museum after one of the volunteers suffered a serious injury while working aboard Ling in November 2020.
-The injured volunteer was subsequently awarded a default judgement of $468,584 in a suit against the Louisville Naval Museum.
+Further vandalism was experienced when a group of residents from Louisville, Kentucky, who reportedly wanted to move Ling to that city, began a series of visits to the vessel during which they used power washers to blast water on to the submarine's hull.
+This action caused the lead-based paint to be deposited in the Hackensack River, and severely hastened the rusting of the hull.
+This group had no legal authority to visit, enter, or operate on the submarine, and their actions were reported to and monitored by the New Jersey Department of Environmental Protection and the Hackensack Police.